hamsternipples/nosedocs/noseblog.md

 [1]: while writing this, I realised that I have found the mushroom's personality to be a lot like a hyper-aggressive/hyper-masculine little girl. she needs ideal conditions to grow up, and yammers in my ear endlessly about stuff I may or may not find interesting (usually thought provoking) mixed in with a chaos of other unrelated ideas.
 I've attributed the voice a masculine gender because of how it reasons things through, and can be quite overwhelming.

-[2]: if you've ever grown mushrooms, you'd know that they're quite preferential to an ideal environment. in spain, I couldn't really provide an ideal atmosphere though, so I was trying to teach them that they could grow in a dirty environment just the same.
+[2]: if you've ever grown mushrooms, you'd know that they're quite preferential to an ideal environment. in spain, I couldn't really provide an ideal atmosphere though, so I was trying to teach[^4] them that they could grow in a dirty environment just the same.

+[3]: actually, I cannot remember exactly which one was the McKennai species, cause I kept getting them confused.
+I don't even know if that was the one, but when I saw it, I did recognise the shape and it reminded me of those ones.
+I could have the species(?) wrong.

+[4]: the funny think about teaching someone, and I've always said this that any time I want to teach something to someone else, I'm really teaching it to myself, and the other person is listening. so, it's funny how I set out to "teach" the mushroom that it did not need ideal environment to still be able to grow, yet it was actually me who would be finding the practicality of my own lesson in a few years to come.

 ### 2019-04-18 2:34 - some more things about mushrooms